 In order for your website to appear on the first page of a Google search, it must meet Google’s requirements.
 An expert website designer will ensure that the right processes, code and content are included when building the website so that Google can easily read through your site and correctly identify your business, products and services.

-This sounds a lot easier than it actually is, requiring that the site be developed with right URL structure, accurate tags, titles and keywords so it will be selected by Google as the best site out of many to be presented in search results.
+This sounds a lot easier than it actually is, requiring that the site is developed with right URL structure, accurate tags, titles and keywords so it will be selected by Google as the best site out of many to be presented in search results.

 - Through channel identification